Breaking: Zenernet has shut its doors, here is the latest.

 Final thoughts on Zenernet Solar

 Zenernet’s founder and CEO, J.P.
 Gerken is a veteran of the solar industry who wanted to set up a company that shucked the high-pressure sales tactics and outdated processes of its competitors.
-Zenernet appears to have done just that, offering innovative design services, education without pushiness, and an impressive suite of solar products, allowing customers to get a more bespoke solution instead of a cookie-cutter solar array.
+Zenernet appears to have done some of that, offering innovative design services, education, and an impressive suite of solar products, allowing customers to get a more bespoke solution instead of a cookie-cutter solar array.

 In the early days, customer reviews suggested that when problems did arise, Zenernet was highly engaged and committed to rectifying things quickly.
 Post-sales staff embodied the company ethos of ‘extreme ownership’ and ‘radical honesty’ to make things right without passing the buck.